-The values that we develop underpin our conduct and decisions.
-They can be positive or negative in effect.
-Learners need to develop positive attitudes such as responsibility, open-mindedness and co-operativeness for healthy development.
-Literature in English, in particular, aims to help learners:
+Values underpin our conduct and decisions.
+Attitudes are personal dispositions, which may affect our behaviour positively or negatively.
+Students need to develop positive attitudes such as responsibility, open-mindedness and co-operativeness for healthy development.
+Among all values and attitudes, perseverance, respect for others, responsibility, national identity, commitment, integrity, care for others, law-abidingness, empathy and diligence have been identified as the ten priority values and attitudes.

+Literature in English, in particular, aims to help students:

-- gain pleasure and enjoyment from reading and viewing literary or creative works; - develop a keen interest in reading and viewing literary or creative works and in responding to them through oral, written and performative means; - appreciate the beauty, flexibility and play of language at its best; - empathise with others; - gain increased awareness of human relationships and the interaction between the individual and society; and - appreciate different cultures, attitudes and belief systems.
+- gain pleasure and enjoyment from reading and viewing literary or creative works; - develop a keen interest in reading and viewing literary or creative works and in responding to them through oral, written and performative means; - appreciate the beauty, flexibility and play of language at its best; - empathise with others; - gain increased awareness of human relationships and the interaction between the individual and society; - appreciate different cultures, attitudes and belief systems; - develop respect for intellectual property through ethical and lawful use of copyright materials (e.g. films, books, music); and - understand the value of academic integrity and honesty.